Do you dream of studying abroad? Would you like to build a future in an English-speaking country?

 If so, demonstrating your English language skills is a crucial step.
 It is not enough to be good at math and exceptional in physics.
 Those capabilities are laudable but you have to be able to converse fluently with your professors and cohorts.

-In this article, we will introduce you to TOEFL and IELTS—the two most widely recognized English proficiency tests.
+In this article, we will introduce you to TOEFL and IELTS — the two most widely recognized English proficiency tests.
 But which test should you take?
 Do universities prefer one over the other and which is easier, TOEFL or IELTS?
 We shall also shed light on the differences between TOEFL and IELTS.

-Differences between the IELTS and TOEFL exams
+Differences between the IELTS and TOEFL Exams

 Before we share the table, let’s start with a very brief description.